Peroral Endoscopic Myotomy (POEM)

 Is POEM Right for My Child?

-Children with swallowing or motility disorders like achalasia may be considered candidates for a POEM procedure.
+Children with swallowing or motility disorders like achalasia or gastroparesis may be considered candidates for a POEM procedure.
 The gastroenterology team will consider your child’s condition, previous testing, and may recommend additional testing to ensure the best care for your child.
-Before undergoing a POEM procedure at Nationwide Children’s, your child will receive a full medical and surgical evaluation, and various treatment options that are best suited for your child will be reviewed.

-What is Achalasia?
+What Is Achalasia?

-How is POEM Done?
+How Is POEM Done?

 The POEM procedure is performed via endoscopy.
 An endoscope is a long, thin, flexible tube which has a camera on the end.
 Through the endoscope, various tools are passed to perform diagnostic testing and interventional therapies.
 During the POEM procedure, the endoscope is passed down the mouth and into the esophagus or stomach.
 A small cut (incision) is made in the inner lining of the esophagus or stomach, and then the affected muscle layer is exposed.
 The muscle layer is then cut (called a myotomy), allowing the muscles to relax and food to pass through more easily.
 The small incision is finally closed with a few tiny clips, and the lining heals.